CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

 1. On the **Advertised Routes** page, you can view the top 50 BGP routes.
 To view all routes, click **Download advertised routes**.

     ![](media/72.png)

+1. What do you notice about this page?
+These are the routes that the Virtual WAN VPN Gateway is advertised from on-premises via VPN.

 ### **Learned routes**